Religious war: Israeli–Palestinian conflict

-The Israeli–Palestinian conflict can primarily be viewed as an ethnic conflict between two parties where one party is most often portrayed as a singular ethno-religious group which only consists of the Jewish majority and ignores non-Jewish minority Israeli citizens who support the existence of a Zionist state to varying degrees, especially the Druze and the Circassians who, for example, volunteer to serve in the IDF, participate in combat and are represented in the Israeli parliament in higher numbers and greater percentages than Israeli Jews are as well as Israeli Arabs, Samaritans, various other Christians, and Negev Bedouin; the other party is sometimes presented as an ethnic group which is multi-religious (although most numerously consisting of Muslims, then Christians, then other religious groups up to and including Samaritans and even Jews).
-Yet despite the multi-religious composition of both of the parties in the conflict, elements on both sides often view it as a religious war between Jews and Muslims.
-In 1929, religious tensions between Muslim and Jewish Palestinians over Jews praying at the Wailing Wall led to the 1929 Palestine riots including the Hebron and Safed ethnic cleansings of Jews.
+The Israeli–Palestinian conflict can primarily be viewed as an ethnic conflict between two parties.
+One side is frequently portrayed as a primarily Jewish ethno-religious nation, yet this overlooks the internal diversity of Israeli society, which includes non-Jewish minorities such as the Druze, Circassians, Negev Bedouin, Samaritans, and Christian Arabs.
+Many of these groups support the existence of the State of Israel to varying degrees and participate in public life, including military service and parliamentary representation.

+The Palestinian side is similarly diverse, composed mostly of Muslims, but also including Christian Palestinians, Druze, and smaller religious minorities such as Samaritans and even Jewish Palestinians.
+Despite this internal pluralism, the conflict is often framed, especially by extremists on both sides, as a religious war between Jews and Muslims.
+This religious framing has periodically fuelled violence, as seen during the 1929 Palestine riots, which led to the killing of Jews in cities like Hebron and Safed.

+Massacres occurred on both sides.
+In addition to the Hebron killings of 1929, Palestinians suffered tragic losses in incidents such as the Deir Yassin massacre, where over 100 Palestinian civilians were killed by Irgun and Lehi paramilitaries.
+Other events, such as the Tantura and Lydda massacres and expulsions, remain subjects of historical scrutiny and debate.
+Likewise, Jewish civilians were killed in retaliatory attacks and military engagements.
+The cycle of violence left deep scars on both communities and fueled lasting mistrust.

 In 1947, the UN's decision to partition the Mandate of Palestine, led to the creation of the state of Israel and Jordan, which annexed the West Bank portion of the mandate, since then, the region has been plagued with conflict.
 The 1948 Palestinian exodus also known as the Nakba (النكبة), occurred when approximately 711,000 to 726,000 Palestinian Arabs fled or were expelled from their homes, during the 1948 Arab–Israeli War and the Civil War that preceded it.
 The exact number of refugees is a matter of dispute, though the number of Palestine refugees and their unsettled descendants registered with UNRWA is more than 4.3 million.
 The causes remain the subject of fundamental disagreement between Palestinians and Israelis.
-Both Jews and Palestinians make ethnic and historical claims to the land, and Jews make religious claims as well.
+Both Israelis and Palestinians make ethnic, historical and religious claims to the land.

+According to Israeli historian Benny Morris, the 1948 war was seen by some Arab actors as "a war of religion as much as, if not more than, a nationalist war over territory."
+However, other scholars, including Avi Shlaim and Ilan Pappé, have challenged this view, arguing that the conflict was primarily a nationalist struggle driven by competing claims to land, sovereignty, and survival.